muratartim/SolidMAT/README.md

 ![uml_visualize](https://user-images.githubusercontent.com/13915745/41027475-6fc14d52-6977-11e8-9868-38efb37b5d16.JPG)

 ## Software usage
+Following sub-sections detail some of the important feautures of the software.

 ### Analysis types
 The software system enables the user to perform different linear analyses of the following types: